 We found a great breeder who mentored us and gave me a major wake-up call on the right way to train a puppy.
 Dale and I and our families absolutely adored Mopsy.
 But without a more forgiving owner, she could have ended up back on the street or in a shelter due to her destructiveness.

 What I learned the hard way is that being a responsible dog owner means:

-- Crate-training your puppy.
 Crates are not cages.
 Dogs are denning animals and enjoy a private space that they can call their own.
 Crates keep dogs safe and out of trouble, and your house safe.
-They also are the best way to housebreak your puppy, as dogs do not like to soil their bedrooms, and so the crate is a great place is great place to put pup when you cannot supervise him.
-Crates are also the safest place to put your dogs when they ride in vehicles, to restrain them in case of an accident, and to keep them from getting underfoot and distracting you
+They also are the best way to housebreak your puppy, as dogs do not like to soil their bedrooms, and so the crate is a great place to put your pup when you cannot supervise them.
+Crates are also the safest place to put your dogs when they ride in vehicles, to restrain them in case of an accident, and to keep them from getting underfoot and distracting you.

-- Puppy-proofing your home.
 Anything your puppy should not pick up and/or chew should be put away or moved out of reach of the pup.
-Get down on your dog’s level to see what she can see—and remove anything forbidden.
-Limit her access to the entire house, and always supervise your pup.
+Get down on your dog’s level to see what they can see—and remove anything forbidden.
+Limit their access to the entire house, and always supervise your pup.
 When you can’t supervise, your puppy should be in a crate or other restricted, puppy-proofed area.

-- Training.
 All dogs need positive training.
 Training makes dogs better members of your household and neighborhood.
-From the moment your dog joins your family, he needs consistent training in housebreaking and manners, for example walking on a leash, not barking inappropriately, and not jumping on visitors.
-He also needs to learn basic obedience, such as sit, down, come, and stay.
+From the moment your dog joins your family, they need consistent training in housebreaking and manners, for example walking on a leash, not barking inappropriately, and not jumping on visitors.
+They also need to learn basic obedience skills, such as “sit,” “down,” “come,” and “stay.”
 Take your dog to a class.
 You might like it so much, that you keep training and try some fun dog sports.